veit/jupyter-tutorial/docs/productive/licensing.rst

 software is to be relicensed, the consent of all authors is required.

 .. note::
    This does not constitute legal advice.
-If in doubt, please contact a lawyer or the legal department of your company.
+If in doubt, contact a lawyer or the legal department of your company.

 Proprietary software licenses
 -----------------------------